hakerdefo/sryrms/README.md

 # SryRMS

 `SryRMS` helps you in installing some popular proprietary as well as libre applications not available in the official repositories of Ubuntu.
-Currently `SryRMS` helps you in installing following applications in the good ole `deb` packaging format.
+Currently, `SryRMS` helps you in installing following applications in the good ole `deb` packaging format.
 All of these applications are sourced from their original upstream projects and not from third parties or from some random folks on the internet.

  - Brave browser
  - Chrome browser